fullerzz/loamy/README.md

 This project allows you to execute a list of http operations asynchronously from within an synchronous context.

 It does not care whether you should do this.
-It simply allows you to do so if you so desire.
+It simply allows you to do so if you desire.

 ## Installing

 The package is available via pip.
-(Soon)

 ```bash
 pip install zconcurrent